-This directory contains the final brand images produced from brand design models used by The CentOS Project.
+This directory contains the final image produced from The CentOS Brands design models used by The CentOS Project.

-Here is where you, as packager, can find the brand images you need to rebrand the CentOS Distribution.
+Here is where you, as packager, can find the images you need to rebrand the brand images related to CentOS Distribution.

-The path to this directory is considered auxiliar path of 'trunk/Identity/Models/Brands' master path.
+The path to this directory contains the final brand images of The CentOS Project, so it is considered auxiliar path of 'trunk/Identity/Models/Brands' master path.